gradle/gradle/design-docs/unified-configuration-and-task-model.md

 For up-to-date checks, the implementation of a rule also forms input to the rule.
 Need to include this and invalidate cached outputs.
 Fix this for tasks at the same time.

+## Extract all information available at compile time **once** from each script

+The DSL for declaring rules (e.g. model {}) allows us to extract information at compile time about rules and their inputs.
+Given that the rule definitions should be free of context, this information should only be extracted once.

+Consider:

+    # scriptPlugin.groovy
+    model {
+      foo.bar {

+      }
+    }

+    # root build.gradle of 1000 subproject build
+    allprojects {
+      apply from: "scriptPlugin.groovy"
+    }

+There should be no need to actually execute the `model {}` block in `scriptPlugin.groovy` 1000 times because the rule information within can be extracted _once_ at compile time and then reused in each context it is applied.

 # Implementation plan - Later milestones

 ## Native language plugins use model rules to configure the native components model